 Natasha Nicole Sobers

-Natasha Nicole is a certified 200hr Therapeutic Yoga Specialist and is the creator of Yogamaya Birth.
+Natasha Nicole is a certified 200hr Therapeutic Yoga Specialist.
 She has been a professional Birth Doula with the San Antonio based agency, Journey to Motherhood, for two years and was a licensed Massage Therapist for 3 years with a focus on prenatal and sports massage.
-Her Yogamaya Birth prenatal yoga classes focus on birthing parents looking for healing, inner strength, and spiritual freedom to prepare their mind, body, and spirit for childbirth.
-These trauma-sensitive classes give parents information and tools to cope and rejoice in the perinatal and birth process, while learning to trust in themselves, their bodies, and their babies.
+Her prenatal yoga classes focus on birthing parents looking for healing, inner strength, and spiritual freedom to prepare their mind, body, and spirit for childbirth.
+These trauma-sensitive classes give parents the tools to cope and rejoice in the perinatal and birth process, while learning to trust in themselves, their bodies, and their babies.
 Through evidence-based study and research, Natasha's goal is to also provide a safe space for learning and self-discovery for those seeking a complementary and holistic approach to healing from anxiety, depression, and early life trauma.

 faculty,MD,RYT 200 YA, PhD Scholar with SVYASA

 Hetal completed medical school at the age of 23, with residency in Anesthesia.
 After working in New York, she moved to San Antonio in 2004 and took a break from practicing medicine after her 2nd daughter was born.